carlosedp/lbconfig-operator/Readme.md

 ## Additional information

-Please check the [additional documentation](docs/Readme.md) with more information like tracing, adding new providers, development and more.
+Please check the [additional documentation](docs/Readme.md) for more information like tracing, adding new providers, development, release and more.

 ## Disclaimers